The Masters Apprentices: 1968: Classic line-up forms

 In January 1968, Keays reorganised the band with Summers and Hopgood departing, and Colin Burgess being flown to Melbourne as the new drummer.
 Keays then approached Doug Ford, an innovative electric guitarist from the second line-up of Sydney garage rock band The Missing Links and its offshoot Running Jumping Standing Still.
 The new recruits revitalised the band's career.
 Ford was a strong songwriter, a good singer and an accomplished electric guitarist who brought a new depth to the band's sound.
 He and Keays began working as a writing team.
 Ford's arrival filled the gap left by Bowers' departure and made possible their transition from pop band to rock group.
 "Elevator Driver"—written for them by Brian Cadd of The Groop—was released in February, accompanied by another film clip and a full-colour promotional poster.
 The band had to pay for these as Astor Records refused to pay for 'extravagant' promotional items.
 "Elevator Driver" provided them with a Top 30 hit, and kept the momentum going as they rebuilt the band.
 In March 1968, Webb married Suzette Belle, President of the Beatles Australian Fan Club.

 In April 1968, bassist Gavin Webb—last of original line-up of The Mustangs—was forced to quit, suffering from stomach ulcers.
 Keays first choice for bass guitar was Beeb Birtles of Adelaide band Zoot and later of Little River Band but Birtles declined.
 On the flight home, Keays found himself seated next to artist manager Darryl Sambell, who was then enjoying the success of his protégé Johnny Farnham with his No. 1 hit single, "Sadie (The Cleaning Lady)".
 Keays and the flamboyant Sambell hit it off, and Sambell took over the band's management, which was a mixed blessing: he was a master networker and had a flair for getting publicity; he was also a partner in the newly formed AMBO booking agency, which proved helpful for concert bookings; but in the long run Sambell was more interested in Farnham's career and the day-to-day management duties gradually fell to band members.
-Sambell's pop tastes were also were at odds with the developing progressive direction of the band's music.
+Sambell's pop tastes were also at odds with the developing progressive direction of the band's music.